-

 Why literacy in the library?

 The public library is called the 'People's University.'
 It's open to everyone.
 Except if you can't read.
 In 1984, State Librarian, Gary Strong, introduced the California Literacy Campaign.
 Its purpose was to reach the hardest to reach ' those who spoke English, but couldn't read it, and bring them in to the library.
 He purposely did not include English as a Second Language as there were already many programs devoted to that group and didn't want to duplicate services or add another layer of competition for the same funds.
 There weren't many programs that addressed basic literacy.
 That year, 27 libraries started their literacy services.
-Today, there are 102 libraries that have integrated literacy into overall library services.
-Last year 10,000 tutors volunteered 566,000 hours to help 17,000 students.
+Today, there are over 100 libraries in the state that have integrated literacy into overall library services.